Judge appointed Yankees captain after reaching longterm deal

 A four-time All-Star, he hit .311 this year and tied for the major league lead with 131 RBIs.

-Owner George Steinbrenner decided to make Jeter captain in June 2003, having the team announce the decision at a news conference in Cincinnati when the Yankees were in town to play the Reds.
+“Yankee fans are big on history and tradition,” Jeter said.
+“It’s not a title that’s thrown around too lightly.”

+He was made captain in June 2003 by owner George Steinbrenner.
 Hal Steinbrenner took over from his father as the Yankees’ controlling owner in November 2008.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports